Too Late: Father & Son's Regret

 "Vivian."
 Dylan stood up.

 Today he was unusually wearing a light silver suit that stood out under the lights.
-His straight shoulders carried an oppressive presence, his thin lips and deep eyes equally distant.
+His straight shoulders carried an oppressive presence, and his thin lips and deep eyes equally distant.

 When I first walked in, I had caught a glimpse of a gentle smile on his face—directed at Hazel.
 Now, facing me, he had returned to his usual coldness.